scholarslab/NeatlineTime/README.md

 items in your archive, and if those items contain a valid date in their Dublin Core:Date field, they will be displayed on the timeline.

+#### Dates for Items

+NeatlineTime will attempt to convert the value for a date string into an ISO-8601 date format.
+Some example date values you can use:

+  * January 1, 2012
+  * 2012-01-01
+  * 2012
+  * 1 Jan 2012

+To denote spans of time, separate the start and end date with a '/':

+  * January 1, 2012/February 1, 2012
+  * 2012/2013

 ### Browsing timelines

 You can browse existing timelines by clicking on the "Browse Timelines" from